vrickey123/the-met-impressionist-showcase/README.md

 ## Notes on Real World Usage
 [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) is more of an academic resource than it is a production-ready API suitable for news feeds at scale.
 It can take 30-45 seconds for a list of our 70-ish `MetObject`'s - the data class representing a painting - to return.

-From a backend perspective, the response time could possibly be improved by (1) one batch collection API call that sends a list of ids as a query parameter, (2) a `MetObjectMetadata` type with a few top-leve fields for the work's image link, title, and artist that could drive a Card UI.
-These would eliminate the need for 70 sequential one-shot `MetObject` API calls to the `/objects/[objectID]/ endpoint for each id and reduce the time it takes to download the data for a list feed, respectively.
+From a backend perspective, the response time could possibly be improved by (1) one batch collection API call that sends a list of ids as a query parameter, (2) a `MetObjectMetadata` type with a few top-level fields for the work's image link, title, and artist that could drive a Card UI.
+These would eliminate the need for 70 sequential one-shot `MetObject` API calls to the `/objects/[objectID]/ endpoint and reduce the time it takes to download the data for a list feed, respectively.

 Since we cache the results of the first API call in a Room SQL database, only the first launch to seed the database takes extra time and the user is informed with a loading screen message.
 For a portfolio sample app that's OK.